santisq/PSCompression/docs/en-US/New-ZipEntry.md

 ## SYNOPSIS

-Creates new Zip Archive Entries from one or more specified entry relative paths.
+Creates Zip Archive Entries from one or more specified entry relative paths.

 ## SYNTAX